Paddling the Adirondacks

 The Adirondack Park is over 6 million acres in size, broken up between public (state) and private land.
 Within those 6 million acres are over 2,300 ponds and lakes, 1,500 miles of rivers, and well over 30,000 miles of streams and brooks; the Central Adirondack region is home to many of them.

 Lake Pleasant, Raquette Lake, Indian Lake, Long Lake, and Blue Mountain Lake — sure, they are the names of towns, but they are also the names of the lakes that represent these towns.
 There's also the Fulton Chain of Lakes, a string of eight lakes located on the western edge of the county.
-If you want a bit of a different outing, you can head to smaller lakes like Limekiln, Utowana, Eagle, Durant, and Abanakee.
+If you want a bit of a different outing, you can head to smaller lakes like Limekiln, Utowana, Eagle, Durant, or Abanakee.
 No matter your choice or destination, you will have an unforgettable paddling experience in the Adirondacks.